MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-spring-cm-tutorial.md

 ### Testing single sign-on

-If you want to test your single sign-on settings, open the Access Panel.
+In this section, you test your Azure AD single sign-on configuration using the Access Panel.

+When you click the SpringCM tile in the Access Panel, you should get automatically signed-on to your SpringCM application.

 For more information about the Access Panel, see [Introduction to the Access Panel](active-directory-saas-access-panel-introduction.md).

 ## Additional resources